eliotdmin/mlb-expected-vs-actual/README.md

 take pull tendency — the tendency of a right-handed batter to hit the ball to left field — into consideration.
 Specifically, hitters who utilize all fields and aren't too pull-heavy are more likely to overperform their xBAs, while hitters who are pull-heavy are likely to underperform their xBAs.
-This has interesting implications for the xBA statistic, including but not limited to the possible adjustment of xBA based on pull percentage.
+This trend holds for each year of data collected since 2017, and has interesting implications for the xBA statistic, including but not limited to suggesting a possible adjustment of xBA based on pull percentage.

 <img width="874" alt="Screen Shot 2021-07-14 at 8 21 54 PM" src="https://user-images.githubusercontent.com/60484287/125709088-4df630d4-6d19-41e3-a5a5-8e062b585c1b.png">